You’re on a mission to buy resin. You’ve got a project in your head, and resin is what you need to bring it to life.

 Yeah, I get it.
-No one told me about it either and it was only after I made a few BIG messes that I realized what the difference was and why it’s important.
+No one told me about it either, and it was only after I made a few BIG messes that I realized the difference and why it’s important.

 The other big point to takeaway here is that resins are either meant for casting OR doming, but not both.
 Said another way — an epoxy resin is one type or the other.

 Now that you know there is a difference between formulas, choose the specific type.

 From there, select your specific kind based upon the nuances of what you need for YOUR project.
 Some of the things you need to consider are

 *minimum and maximum mixing amounts